essc/clp_foss4g_workshop/source/qgis_install.rst

 * QGIS 1.8.0 'Lisboa' installer

 .. note::
-   `KyngChaos Qgis download page  <http://www.kyngchaos.com/software/qgis>`_.
-   provides download for various Mac OS X versions.
+   `KyngChaos Qgis download page  <http://www.kyngchaos.com/software/qgis>`_ provides download for various Mac OS X versions.
 To get version information about your Mac, click :guilabel:`Apple Icon -->` :guilabel:`About This Mac`.

-2. Install all the required frameworks by double-clicking the ``.dmg`` files.
+2. Install all the required frameworks by double-clicking the downloaded ``.dmg`` files.

 3. To install QGIS, double-click the downloaded "dmg".
 A new finder window